 This outfall is partially submerged and a clean catch of its discharge is not possible.
 If tidal influences are strong, wait until low tide to sample.
 Additional options include: sampling upstream structures or using sand bags around the outfall to prevent contamination from backflow.

-Table 1 provides a list of equipment that should be gathered and available for use in the event dry weather outfall monitoring needs to be conducted.
+Table 1 provides a list of equipment that is generally required for dry weather outfall monitoring.